mininode/mininode/README.md

 ## Notes on Compatibility

-While this aspires to be compatible with the Node 6.2.2 API, it does not aspire to be tit-for-tat compatible with every nuance of the V8 Node.js runtime.
+While this aspires to be compatible with the Node 6.9.2 API, it does not aspire to be tit-for-tat compatible with every nuance of the V8 Node.js runtime.
 Since the standard library is written in C (as opposed to Javascript), it may not be possible to (for example) access the prototypes of built-in modules unless this has been explicitly implemented.
-I'd like to do a websockets implementation in C, as well as an implementation of the [proposed iot.js GPIO API][8] and eventually an NPM registry specifically for mininode.
+Remote debugging in Chrome is challenging, but I don't want to completely rule out the possibility.

 So, while I'd like for the overall development experience to be very similar, code which is heavily dependent on the features and internal behavior of the